There are many breastfeeding positions and no one best way to hold your baby for breastfeeds.

 Cradle hold

-This position is the most widely used.
-Your baby’s head is at the level of your breast and their body is wrapped around your chest.
-Their legs are tucked in to avoid falling away.
+Hold your baby with their head at your breast and their body wrapped around your chest.
+Their legs are tucked in, helping them feel secure.

 Cross cradle hold